 Disorders and Diseases Can Affect The Corticospinal Tract

 Several disorders and diseases can affect the corticospinal tract and cause impairments in its functions.
-Among them are multiple sclerosis (MS), stroke, traumatic brain injury, multiple sclerosis related cerebellar degeneration, central auditory processing disorders, and Parkinson’s disease.
+Among them are multiple sclerosis (MS), stroke, traumatic brain injury, multiple sclerosis-related cerebellar degenerations, central auditory processing disorders, and Parkinson’s disease.
 These disorders can be the result of genetic differences and environmental factors.
 Multiple sclerosis is a chronic progressive disorder affecting the central nervous system and causing loss of self-awareness, stiffness of muscles, loss of dexterity, and fatigue.
-This disorder generates wide-ranging and permanent disabilities in the victim’s daily life, limiting his or her ability to perform even the simplest activities of daily living.
+This disorder generates wide-ranging and permanent disabilities in the victim’s daily life.
+Limiting his or her ability to perform even the simplest activities of daily living.

 Parkinson’s disease is a degenerative disorder of the central nervous system which causes the loss of voluntary movements and cognitive dysfunction.
-It is characterized by rigidity and slowing of the motor pathway in the brain, causing certain mental signs and symptoms such as rigidity of the trunk, inability to extend the limb, rigidity of eyes, involuntary twitching of limbs, difficulty in concentrating, and irritability.
+It is characterized by rigidity and slowing of the motor pathway in the brain.
+Causing certain mental signs and symptoms such as rigidity of the trunk, inability to extend the limb, the rigidity of eyes, involuntary twitching of limbs, difficulty in concentrating, and irritability.
 It is a disorder of the central nervous system which affects the secretion of dopamine, the body’s chemical signal that helps maintain the functioning of the brain and its various parts.
-Dopamine is essential for proper nerve transmission, which is important in the movement of both the internal organs and the limbs.
+Dopamine is essential for proper nerve transmission.
+Which is important in the movement of both the internal organs and the limbs.

 Multiple Sclerosis (MS) is a type of degenerative non-degenerative disorder of the central nervous system which results from the destruction of myelin in the corticospinal tract.
-Myelin is a protective sheath around the nerves, which helps the nerves conduct impulses smoothly by making sure that they do not pass through the sheath surrounding the nerves.
-As myelin gets damaged, the integrity of the motor cortex deteriorates leading to loss of muscle coordination, gross motor skills, and independent movement of the limbs.
-When this happens, the result is impaired voluntary movement and the associated discomfort and impediment in walking, standing, and other activities.
+Myelin is a protective sheath around the nerves.
+Which helps the nerves conduct impulses smoothly by making sure that they do not pass through the sheath surrounding the nerves.
+As myelin gets damaged.
+The integrity of the motor cortex deteriorates leading to loss of muscle coordination, gross motor skills, and independent movement of the limbs.
+When this happens.
+The result is impaired voluntary movement.
+The associated discomfort and impediment in walking, standing, and other activities.
 The extent of the damage depends on the severity of the disease.

-MS is closely related to stroke and Parkinson’s disease, both of which are diseases of the nervous system that lead to loss of voluntary control.
-MS is also related to severe brain trauma, which further compromises the ability of the patient to regulate his/her own movements.
+MS is closely related to stroke and Parkinson’s disease.
+Both of which are diseases of the nervous system that lead to loss of voluntary control.
+MS is also related to severe brain trauma.
+Which further compromises the ability of the patient to regulate his/her own movements.
 MS occurs in five percent of all cases of Parkinson’s disease and approximately 25 percent of cases of stroke.
-With respect to symptoms, MS is characterised by poor muscle tone, wasting of muscle mass with the formation of age spots, stiffness of the spinal cord, loss of balance and coordination, difficulty in swallowing food, decreased sense of smell and reduced facial expression.
+With respect to symptoms, MS is characterized by poor muscle tone.
+Wasting of muscle mass with the formation of age spots.
+Stiffness of the spinal cord, loss of balance and coordination, difficulty in swallowing food, decreased sense of smell, and reduced facial expression.

 Types of Multiple Sclerosis (MS)

-In secondary MS, the myelin is regenerated but the process does not last.
-As a result of this, the neurons are still lost and do not perform their usual functions.
-These neurons provide inputs to the motor neurons (ie: thigh, arm, shoulder, and face muscles) from which the person receives movement directions and this form of MS is called predominantly motor neurons MS.
+In secondary MS, the myelin is regenerated.
+But the process does not last.
+As a result of this.
+Neurons are still lost.
+Do not perform their usual functions.
+These neurons provide inputs to the motor neurons (ie: thigh, arm, shoulder, and face muscles).
+The person receives movement directions.
+This form of MS is called predominantly motor neurons MS.